primer/css/.github/CONTRIBUTING.md

 ## Feature requests

-Feature requests are welcome.
-But take a moment to find out whether your idea fits with the scope and aims of the project.
+Feature requests are welcome but take a moment to find out whether your idea fits with the scope and aims of the project.
 It's up to *you* to make a strong case to convince the project's developers of the merits of this feature.
 Please provide as much detail and context as possible.

 ## Pull requests